 Landscope is possible thanks to public datasets provided by expert organizations and you can find information about this data below.
-Before you get to that, we want to tell you about a “donations portal” we are launching here at the beginning of April to finance data producers and their vital work.
+Before you get to that, we want to tell you about a “donations portal” we are launching here in January 2020 to finance data producers and their vital work.

 The donations portal will let you browse data producers so that you can evaluate which are most important for your work.
 You will also be able to use the portal to make financial contributions that go directly to the data producer you want.